craws/OpenAtlas/install/upgrade/upgrade.md

 If you are running a productive online system take a look at install.md section "Additional security" for instructions to improve server side security.

+The package python3-geopandas is no longer required so it can be removed if it was installed just for OpenAtlas.

 ### 3.14.0 to 3.15.0

 Execute install/upgrade/3.15.0.sql after making backups